ZTiKnl/sara/README.md

   - [ ] Create 'speak' command, which will force the following command output to be spoken completely
   (normal behaviour is to use voice only on 'response' type items, all other types (such as data, info, status) are skipped)
   - [ ] Write 'vocalise()' function, to replace strings with proper sounding words ('ZTiK' becomes 'Stick')
+    - [ ] Add .json file import to vocalise() function, so plugins or end-users can add words to the list
 - [ ] Plugins
   - [x] ~~Rename 'commands' folder to 'plugins'~~
   - [ ] Extend help function to cover plugins